SamSherrill/games-comparison/current-dev-plans.md

     - Don't love how the hover works with the text that was recently clicked, or the button.

 - User instructions (likely in a separate page / container) regarding:
+    - DONE What is a vanity URL & how to find it; mention that if they or their friends don't have a vanity URL, they can learn how to create one in the instructions below)
-**Currently working on this.
+    - DONE How to create a vanity URL (if needed) **Currently working on this.
 Next session get a screenshot with the browser window slightly smaller ie: closer up**
-    - What is a vanity URL & how to find it; mention that if they or their friends don't have a vanity URL, they can learn how to create one in the instructions below)
-    - How to create a vanity URL (if needed)
     - How to set profile & games list public
     - Explain the site's warnings about private profiles & games lists; direct users to the appropriate help section
     - We decided that instead of a video, we will do screenshots.
 Screenshots will be easier to change when updates happen to the site.

+- About Us
+    - DONE Created DevProfile component
+    - We will need to pass our profile pictures down as props
 - Consider a small i or ? in a box that links to or even generates a small box that opens up in screen when the user hovers over the ? box or the entire warning

 ## To Do Soon